The Best AI Music Generator

 Premier: $24/month for 10,000 credits (equivalent to 2,000 songs)

-My experience with Suno was such a treat; being the first tool I've tested out in the AI music generator category, the capabilities of this tool blew me away.
-The site's design was captivating in that you immediately want to try out every possible feature the tool has.
-It was like a child given the newest and coolest toy, and I sure did play around like one with Suno.
+My experience with Suno was a real treat; as the first tool I've tested in the AI music generator category, its capabilities blew me away.
+The site's design was captivating, as it immediately made you want to try out every possible feature the tool had to offer.
+It was like a child given the newest and coolest toy, and I certainly played around like one with Suno.

 Suno’s AI can generate songs with just a simple description or a prompt.

-Suno's basic plan is very generous with the monthly number of songs you can generate.
-For my use case, Suno's basic plan was enough, as I was looking to use this tool exclusively to get my song ideas across.
+Suno's basic plan is very generous in terms of the monthly number of songs you can generate.
+For my use case, Suno's basic plan was sufficient, as I was looking to use this tool exclusively to convey my song ideas.
 Still, if you're considering using the generated content for commercial use, it would be ideal to subscribe to Suno's pricing plans.

-Also, if you're looking for a collection of helpful prompts for Suno, you should check out this article by Travis Nicholson on Medium.com.
+Additionally, if you're seeking a collection of helpful prompts for Suno, consider checking out this article by Travis Nicholson on Medium.com.

 I recommend checking Suno and trying it out to see where your creativity, combined with this tool, gets you.